Confidentially Speaking #13951

 I was able to move the mannequins around to make different compositions.
 To add to the toxic misery, to move them meant getting them around the waist and fairly dance with these girls.
 They were a little damp from exposure and stinky from bird whizz too.
-Being commercial grade, these old Wolf Collapsible dress forms had a heavy iron frame underneath and the time-stiffened casters made the dummies a little hard to move.
-They were built to last and did until left to deteriorate here.
-They were in rough shape just like the factory building they were abandoned in, left to the birds like the rest of the place.
+Being commercial grade, these vintage Wolf Collapsible dress forms had a heavy iron frame underneath and the time-stiffened casters made the dummies a little hard to move.
+They were built to last and clearly did until left to deteriorate here.
+They were in rough shape just like the factory building they were abandoned in, left to the birds and water like the rest of the place.

 Once a mainstay in clothing manufacturing and with serious sewing people everywhere, I’ve found the Wolf Collapsible dress form company went out of business only a few years back with no reason given.
 Surely reduced demand for their product had something do with it as textile manufacturing decreased in this country.
 I’ve also heard someone out there has resumed making them.
 Older used Wolf dress forms can be found out there but are in demand, most likely for their cool provenance and character in today’s world.

 From the same session, you can see the companion view of this mannequin pair which features only one of these two sisters.
 It’s titled Vintage Couture.
 In the Abandoned Industrial gallery, there are also a few shots of the very disheveled and dusty factory foreman’s office that was only a few feet away.
 Here’s one titled The Maid’s Day Off.

 Location: Lansford, Carbon County, Pennsylvania.
 Picture and story © Andrew Dierks

 Up Next: Don’t Go Away Mad #14496